What to ask when choosing a support company

 11. How and when will I be charged?

-Support company terms vary, but generally expect 30-day payment terms for pay-as-you-go or break-fix support.
+Support company terms vary, but generally expect 15 or 30-day payment terms for pay-as-you-go or break-fix support.
 Contracted work depends on your support company's terms; these can be monthly, quarterly or annually and usually payable in advance.

 12. What are the cancellation terms?